Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ```

 ### -ToRecipients
-Optional array of email addresses to send to.
-Required if CreateGraphParams is specified.
+(Optional) An array of email addresses to send the email to.
+Required if `-CreateGraphParams` is specified.

 ```yaml
 Type: String[]